-- Start in a resting position (just like performing a plank), laying flat on your stomach.
+- Start by lying flat on your stomach.

-- Push yourself off of the ground into a plank position, holding your body up with your toes and with your hands (not your forearms, as with the plank described above).
+- Push yourself off the ground into a plank position.
+Hold your body up with your toes and with your hands (not your forearms, as with the plank described above).

-- Lower yourself back downwards, letting your chest touch the ground.
+- Lower yourself back down, letting your chest touch the ground.

-- Promptly push your weight down through your palms and elevate your body back to a plank position.
+- Promptly push down on your palms and raise your body back to a plank position.

 - Perform 5 sets of 15 repetitions (adjust as needed).

-- Start by laying flat on your back, with your legs bent and your feet flat on the ground.
+- Start by lying flat on your back, with your legs bent and your feet flat on the ground.
 Place your hands beneath your neck, with your elbows out to the sides.

 - Guide your body down in a controlled motion to maximize your muscle use.